pishoyg/coptic/README.md

    first time.

 1. **Make a plan to improve the accuracy of the inflections module.** (unknown)

+   1. Add inflections for derivations.

+   1. In Marcion, detached types override / invalidate root types.
+Investigate.

+   Thought: The current state of Marcion data is imperfect.
+We will likely have to introduce new types (e.g. articled vs. non-articled nouns) in order to build an accurate inflection module.
+We might also have to populate the derivations data differently.

+   1. Add relative ⲉⲑ and ⲉⲧ verb constructions.

+   1. Add relative ⲫⲏ, ⲑⲏ, and ⲛⲏ constructions.

+   1. Add copula relative ⲡⲉⲧ and ⲛⲉⲧ (and ⲧⲉⲧ?) constructions.

+   1. Add ⲕⲉ constructions for both verbs and nouns.

+   1. Add negative ⲁⲧ / ⲁⲑ constructions.

+   1. Handle compound prefixes.

 1. **Display the Bible data in a table format.** (7-8 hours)